 - Connector services

-After the installation script has completed, you will need to take the following actions to complete the installation process:
+After the installation script has completed, take the following actions to complete the installation process:

 You have the option to install Zoomdata without using the automated installation script.
 This approach lets you install and enable each Zoomdata services manually in your target server.
 If you need an alternative option, select from the following list: